CoopReason/TESSY/README.md

 Training reasoning models (e.g., Qwen3) is highly sensitive to the data distribution.
 We observe that:

-> ❗ Using off-policy data (e.g., directly from a strong teacher model) for SFT can lead to **severe catastrophic forgetting**, especially for code generation tasks.
+> ❗ Using off-policy data (e.g., directly from a strong teacher model) for SFT can lead to **severe catastrophic forgetting**, especially for complex reasoning tasks.

 ---